WSCC baseball named NJCAA honorable mention academic team07/02/2019

-Putman, who surpassed the 900-win milestone in 2014, has compiled a 973-450 record in 27 seasons at Wallace State.
+After reaching the 1,000-win plateau in 2017, Putman has compiled a 1,096-490 record (.691 winning percentage) at Wallace State after 30 seasons, serving as the steady hand behind Wallace State’s baseball success for nearly three decades.
 Putman has guided his teams to seven Alabama Community College Conference (ACCC) state championships, six Southeastern Regional Championships and six World Series appearances on the NJCAA Division I level.

-Putman, originally from Birmingham, has coached 33 Wallace State players who have continued their careers professionally, including Texas Rangers left-hander Derek Holland, Boston Red Sox closer Craig Kimbrel, a four-time All-Star and the 2011 National League Rookie of the Year, Milwaukee Brewers infielder Jake Elmore, former MLB pitcher Graham Godfrey, recently of the Pittsburgh Pirates organization, and Zelous Wheeler, who is now playing in professionally in Japan, but, in 2014, became the fifth former Wallace State player in six seasons to make his MLB debut.
+Putman, originally from Birmingham, has coached 36 Wallace State players who have continued their careers professionally, including San Francisco Giants left-hander Derek Holland, Chicago Cubs closer Craig Kimbrel, a five-time All-Star and the 2011 National League Rookie of the Year, infielder Jake Elmore of the Pittsburgh Pirates organization, former MLB pitcher Graham Godfrey, and Zelous Wheeler, who is now playing in professionally in Japan, but, in 2014, became the fifth former Wallace State player in six seasons to make his MLB debut.
 Putman also coached former major league outfielder Terry Jones, who played with the Montreal Expos and Colorado Rockies.